timpeace/nearby-shops/README.md

 The concept: web application that allows users to see the list of nearby shops, as well as to keep track of their favorite ones.

-To try this application on your localhost, you need first to install a MongoDB dump shops database.
+To try this application on your localhost, you need first to install [this MongoDB dump shops database](https://github.com/timpeace/nearby-shops/blob/master/shops.zip).